• Skip to primary navigation

 What is Lib Koosa?

-I normally use either grey zucchini (aka Lebanese zucchini or grey squash) or green zucchini as they are the readily available ones in the shops.
+I typically use either grey zucchini (also known as Lebanese zucchini or grey squash) or green zucchini, as they are the most readily available in shops.

-Tip: If you want to make this recipe and not hollow out a zucchini, then you can go ahead and grate them on the large size, avoid small or fine grating as this will be mushy.
+If you want to make this recipe without hollowing out a zucchini, you can grate them using a large grater.
+Avoid small or fine grating, as this will result in a mushy texture.
+This method is also sometimes used in ejjeh or zucchini ganoush recipes.

 a yellow water chunky dip in a brown plate with a spoon in it

-Serve lib koosa with pita bread.
-Tear pieces of bread which are used to scoop out the flesh, hand to mouth eating.
+We always serve lib koosa with pita bread.
+Tear pieces of bread to scoop out the flesh and enjoy it by hand.
 Use the bread to mop up the juices.

-Generally, this meal is served as a breakfast meal, part of a mezze, a collection of small plates of food, such as musabaha, balila or foul moudamas and plenty of fresh vegetables.
+Generally, this meal is served as a breakfast meal, or part of a mezze, a collection of small plates of food, such as msabha, Lebanese balila or foul mdamas and plenty of fresh vegetables.

 a hand holding a pita bread with yellow dip in it